 Take a look at this Handbook from our sponsors YXLON.

 Find more info on their website > www.yxlon.com/additive_manufacturing

-Take a look at a sample of our 2019 attendee list to find out who you will meet at the event.
+Take a look at a sample of our 2019 attendee list to see who attended last year's event.

 3D printing – the additive fabrication of objects by depositing and patterning successive layers of material – has been touted as an enabling platform for applications ranging from lighter, more efficient aircraft and advanced prosthetics to homemade firearms and lab-grown organs.
 Anthony Vicari, Research Associate at Lux Research, provides this brief report on performance improvements in this space and why additional research and development is needed for these processes to reach commercial maturity.